top of page

 4. Medication

-5. Social Support
+5. Building a Support Network

-• Joining online or local anxiety support communities
+• Connect with local anxiety support communities.

 When to Seek Professional Help

-Seek professional support if anxiety:
+It's important to seek professional support if anxiety:

-• Interferes with work, school, or relationships
+• Interferes with work, school, or relationships.

-• Causes frequent panic attacks or physical symptoms
+• Causes frequent panic attacks or physical symptoms.

-• Feels overwhelming or uncontrollable
+• Feels overwhelming or uncontrollable.

 Greygum Psychology can help you develop personalised strategies to manage anxiety effectively.
 Reach out today for support.

-Final Thoughts
+Final Thoughts on Managing Anxiety

 Anxiety is a common human experience, but it doesn’t have to control your life.
 With the right strategies, support, and self-care, you can manage symptoms and improve your mental health.